-10. The Search for Self Fulfillment.
+11. The Search for Self Fulfillment.
 The world is full of wonders and they are only a plane ticket away.
 And so is that summer internship in a foreign country.
 That’s why seeking self-fulfillment stands in competition with serious long-term relationships.
 You want to discover the world and how you fit in it before you think about settling down.
-And you may think you’ll find the right partner in paradise, or when you get through with school, or on that next job or next town.
+And you may think you’ll find the right partner in paradise, or when you get through with school, or on that next job or in that next town.
 So the question is: Why not party now and worry about true love some other day?

-11. Technological Dilly Dallying.
+12. Technological Dilly Dallying.
 We’re all becoming experts at bouncing around from one thing to another with computers and mobile devices.
 But we’re really not learning much from it.
 That’s because it uses that part of the brain that is made for shifting focus from one thing to another.
 That does nothing to use and enhance the other part of the brain that stores knowledge and uses it to execute plans.
 This shakes up our ability to look into the future and imagine what we will need.
-It’s no wonder, then, that so many people are attempting to do their love life with this same lack of focus, especially when they try to do all their connecting on the web.
+It’s no wonder, then, that so many people are attempting to do their love life with this same lack of focus, especially when they try to do all their connecting on social media.
 Fortunately for you, if you got this far in this article, you’re doing OK at narrowing your focus when you need to discover new information that you can use to get your love life together.

 More by this Author

 After 60 years of research, psychologists have discovered the Love Code: The 5 feelings that blend to create romantic love.
 This let's you better understand and improve your romantic relationships.